ASN Journals – At the Forefront of Nutrition Research

 Advances in Nutrition (AN)

 Advances in Nutrition responds to the growing demand for a prestigious, high-profile publication that gathers, synthesizes, and explains the current state of knowledge in all facets of the field.
 In addition to explaining the significance of new research findings, these reviews will also highlight research gaps and future directions.
-Our new publication will keep you better informed, and assist you in applying the latest findings and best practices to advance your own research and clinical practice.
+This publication will assist you in applying the latest findings and best practices to advance your own research and clinical practice.

 Advances in Nutrition is available online; an optional print version is also available.